 Transit Hub: Transfer points for multiple transit routes or modes.
 Typically, a transit hub includes enhanced amenities (shelters, benches, information).
 A transit hub is often a good place for transit-oriented development.

-(TOD): A development approach that encourages intensifying and inter-mixing land uses (residential, office, retail, and entertainment) around transit stations or transit hubs, integrating public amenities priority is simply the idea of giving special treatment to transit vehicles at signalized intersections.
+(TOD): A development approach that encourages intensifying and inter-mixing land uses (residential, office, retail, and entertainment) around transit stations or transit hubs, integrating public amenities (open spaces and landscaping), and improving the quality of walking and bicycling as alternatives to automobile travel.

+Transit Signal Priority: Transit signal priority is simply the idea of giving special treatment to transit vehicles at signalized intersections.
 Since transit vehicles can hold many people, giving priority to transit can potentially increase the person throughput of an intersection.